 Rosaria Butterfield: If we’re going to be agents of grace, then we need to get close enough to the stranger to put the hand of the stranger into the hand of the Savior.
 And you know what?
-Somebody here is going to get hurt.
+Somebody here’s going to get hurt.

 John: Hmm.
-Yeah, I really appreciated the emphasis on being open on a regular basis, as you just said, Jim, because I think, um, every year ends, and I – I kind of look back and figure, “Oh, I missed the barbecue chance.”
-You know…
+Yeah, I really appreciated the emphasis on being open on a regular basis as you just said, Jim, because I think, um, every year ends and I kind of look back and think, “Oh, I missed the barbecue chance.”